MalenaK/Studienprojekt-RAG/README.md

 	2. "ollama pull [name of model for embedding]"

-8. serve local LLM via "ollama serve".
+8. Serve local LLM via "ollama serve".
 If you receive the error message "Error: listen tcp 127.0.0.1:[port number]: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted." then ollama is probably already running and you can proceed with the next step.
 	- On systems that use systemd the server job is enabled by default you can stop the process using the command line
 		- systemctl stop ollama
 	- And rerun the server using
 		- ollama serve

-9. in the root directory of your repository, execute "python main.py" to run the project
+9. In the root directory of your repository, execute "python main.py" to run the project